 6. Write a Book with a Mentor

 There are few things more valuable than learning from professional writers who have already made it.
-Whether you have never written a book before, or a seasoned writer looking to enhance your knowledge, there are many ways a mentor of some sort can help you through the process of writing:
+Whether you have never written a book before, or are a seasoned writer looking to enhance your skills, there are many ways a mentor of some sort can help you through the process of writing:

 - Receive consistent and honest feedback.
 These people aren’t here to sugarcoat anything.